i05nagai/memorandum/language/english_speaking.md

     * hit it off
         * to be friendly with each other immediately
         * we had similar ideas about the show, and the two of us hit it off right away
+* reschedule
+    * to arragen for sth to happen at a different time from the one that was previously planned
+    * reschedule sth for sth
+        * The press conference had to be rescheduled for March 19.
 * schedule
+    * schedule
         * a production schedule
         * a hectic/tight schedule
         * Eerything went according to schedule
         * The class schedule is available on the website
         * a head of schedule
         * on schedule
         * fall behind schedule
         * We are already two months befind schedule
         * The training schedule wans't very well thought out
         * The flight is cheduled to arrive at 8:45, but it's running 20 minutes late
         * The meeting has been scheduled for tomorrow afternoon
         * The film is scheduled to begin production in August
+    * timetable
 * suggest
     * What do you suggest we should do?
     * What do you suggest we do?